NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 ```

 !!! tip
+Each formulation can have different implementations for attributes.
 Carefully review the formulation library pages to understand how to configure the storage model according to your requirements

-Each formulation can have different implementations for these attributes and the details can be found in the Formulation Library section in the documentation.

 ## Installation